gahan-corporation/wyatt/docs/reference/javascript.rst

 The two other files are ``tour.js`` for the tours and ``compatibility.js``.
 The latter file is a compatibility layer bridging the old system to the new module system.
-This is where every module names are exported to the global variable ``odoo``.
-In theory, our addons should work without ever using the variable ``odoo``, and the compatibility module can be disabled safely.
+This is where every module names are exported to the global variable ``gerp``.
+In theory, our addons should work without ever using the variable ``gerp``, and the compatibility module can be disabled safely.

 Javascript conventions